 - 2 tbsp white miso paste

-- 1/2 a medium sized carrot
+- 1/2 a medium sized carrot or 40g

-- 1 small purple radish
+- 1/4 small daikon radish or 40g

 - 2 mochi rice cakes

-Add the water and dashi powder in a sauce pan and let it simmer over medium heat.
+- Add the water and dashi powder in a sauce pan and let it simmer over medium heat.

-Add the carrot and radish to the sauce pan and leave it cook for about 5 minutes.
+- Add the carrot and radish to the sauce pan and leave it cook for about 5 minutes.